stelar/freach/README.md

 Under reach - > import maven project ->right click on testng.xml and run as testng suite -> results in indexnew.html

-Remaindeer of the cases are in morecases.docx
+Remainder of the cases are in morecases.docx